 While there are many varieties of turf or lawn grass, there are generally two types of lawns for the yard: warm season grass and cool season grass.
 Which type you have is usually dependent upon where you live.

-Warm Season Grasses: Bermudagrass, Zyosiagrass, Buffalograss, and Bahia are all warm season grasses.
-This grass type is most often found in warmer climates, like the south, and has a peak growing season from spring to fall; it can turn brown during the winter months but thrives in the hot heat of the summer.
+Warm Season Grasses: Bermudagrass, Zoysiagrass, Buffalograss, and Bahia are all warm season grasses.
+This grass type is most often found in warmer climates like the south, and has a peak growing season from spring to fall; it can turn brown during the winter months but thrives in the hot heat of the summer.

 Cool Season Grasses: bluegrasses, fescues and ryegrasses are all cool season grasses.
 This grass type grows well in regions with cold winters and warm summers, and can stay green nearly all year long.
 In periods of drought, these grasses need to be watered or else they will enter a dormant period and turn brown.

 Related articles: Winter Lawn Care & Maintenance Tips